-- Submitting accurate applications and forms before the deadlines. - Following instructions for application, renewal of aid, or resolving problems. - Notifying the Office of Financial Aid if a change in your family financial situation occurs, or if you receive assistance from an outside source. - Reading the provided information about the terms and conditions of all aid programs. - Requesting special assistance when it is needed. - Maintaining satisfactory academic progress according to the policies established for financial aid recipients.
+- Submitting accurate applications and forms before the deadlines. - Following instructions for application, renewal of aid, or resolving problems. - Providing the Dean of Students Office with accurate permanent and local addresses and telephone numbers. - Notifying the Office of Financial Aid if a change in your family financial situation occurs, or if you receive assistance from an outside source. - Reading the provided information about the terms and conditions of all aid programs. - Requesting special assistance when it is needed. - Maintaining satisfactory academic progress according to the policies established for financial aid recipients.